atculpepper/react-todo-hooks/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was built as a learning tutorial to help this programmer better understand functional components within React.

 ## Available Scripts